UWSEDS-aut17/uwseds-group-nw-climate-crew/README.md

 ### How can this tool be used?
 We anticipate this visualization tool being useful for the following applications:
-1. Educational:
+1. __Educational__:
     This tool can be used in a classroom setting and provide an interactive way for students to engage with where salmon live now and in the future.
-2. Recreational:
+2. __Recreational__:
     Recreational users can examine this interacive map to see how their fishing spots may change in the future.
-3. Environmental:
+3. __Environmental__:
     Environmental groups can use this tool to show the impacts of climate change on salmon in a visual and interactive way.

 ## How to run FutureFish: